Combined Ph.D. and Registered Dietitian (R.D.) Certification

-Hallmarks of the Cornell Field of Nutrition include:
+Hallmarks of the Field of Nutrition at Cornell include:

 an acclaimed faculty with a wide-variety of research interests, which provide an exceptional range of opportunities for multidisciplinary research and